mizchi/script-host/README.md

 # @mizchi/script-host

-Just host js script with rebuild
+Just host js script with rebuild for bookmarklet dev

 ## How to use